Model Infrastructure

 Why this matters for ontology

 The infrastructure domain helps ground the model in physical and operational reality.
+A compact TOC like the one on this page reinforces that quickly: even at a glance, infrastructure semantics seem to need entities, members, typed relationships, and structured attributes rather than one flat asset register.
 A mature ontology should eventually help clarify:

 - which infrastructure elements are enduring technical entities